 I stopped in Chappell Hill, a speck on the map and a short distance from Brenham.
 It’s a town of charm, character, and history, yet one would never know without heading north on Farm to Market Road 1155.
 Shortly up that road lies the heart of the Chappell Hill community.
 I stopped for kolaches at Chappell Hill Bakery.
 A high school friend’s family owns the place, and I recalled it being housed in an Exxon station.
 I hoped the shine of the new building didn’t take away from the goodness I remembered.

 I stopped at an antique store across the highway from the bakery.
 A locked door greeted me, but much to my surprise, a man welcomed me in with a smile.
 That just doesn’t happen in the city.
 I found a million things I wanted.
-Old steamer trunks, books, Depression glass, and a plethora of oak furniture pieces filled the dusty shop.
+Old steamer trunks, books, Depression glass, and old furniture filled the dusty shop.
 But there was nothing I absolutely needed, so I continued on my way to Brenham.

 It all looked vaguely familiar, but completely foreign.
 I meandered through streets looking at names that rang a bell.
 I was astonished that I could forget where the house was.
 I could imagine it and everything around.
 I remembered that the house, over a century old, stood on a corner.
 It was a bluish-green color with a white picket fence around the backyard.
 Steps led up to the front porch where a swing was suspended from the ceiling.
 The house was near Blinn College and far too close to very active train tracks.

 Parks that I used to visit, tennis courts that I played on, and old, stately homes that I once admired crossed my path.
 And as I wandered through Brenham’s historical neighborhoods, I finally stumbled upon Blinn.
 One right turn and a track crossing brought me home.